 The sector has also suffered, recently at times, from some poor quality finishes on some residential projects delivered, the lack of a vibrant resale market and the negative publicity of financial problems of some of the developments.
-These need to be amended to ensure a more positive local environment, specially in view of the increasing international
+These need to be amended to ensure a more positive local environment, specially in view of the increasing international competition in this sector.
+The EDB's current country OUR TOURISM branding project will hopefully assist in re-positioning our INDUSTRY IS, country.

-OUR TOURISM

-INDUSTRY IS,